Site

 Rottweiler has been bred solely for black/tan discarding all other base

-colors including sable.
-That said it is "possible" that some older
+colors including wolf sable and brindle.
+That said it is "possible"

-lines "could" harbor the recessive blue/tan or red/tan (but NOT sable
+lines "could" harbor the recessive blue/tan or red/tan (but NOT wolf

-believe the pups are more likely mixes between GSMD, Doberman or other
+the pups are more likely mixes between Rottweilers and Doberman or

-breed where those recessive colors are far, far, far more common.
+breed where those recessive colors are far more common.

 years in the breed dealing with both US and Euro/import lines I can

-tell you that I have seen/heard of exactly FOUR verified purebred
+tell you that I have seen/heard of exactly FOUR supposed purebred

 red/tan,

 ONE blue/tan and one black pigmented white.
-That is it!
+That is it, AND all were

 for it to appear.
 Off color coated dogs should never

-be bred as these colors were removed (as best as possible) from the
+be bred as these colors were removed from the

 breed towards the beginning of the breed history.